-If you're looking to upgrade to a new Apple Watch Series, switch between aluminum or stainless steel, or simply aren't using your Watch anymore and want to find it a new home, sell it can help you earn back some cash.
-While there aren't as many places to sell your old Apple Watch as there is your old iPhone, there are still a few worth checking out.
+At some point, even with the best Apple Watch, the time comes to say goodbye.
+So if you're looking to upgrade to a new Apple Watch Series, switch between aluminum or stainless steel, or aren't using your Watch anymore and want to find it a new home, sell it can help you earn back some cash.
+While there aren't as many places to sell your old Apple Watch as your old iPhone, there are still a few worth checking out.

 First things first: should you sell your Apple Watch?

 The arrival of a new Apple product often means saying goodbye to a previous model.
 However, before deciding whether to replace your existing Apple Watch with the shiny new one on the Apple website, there are a few points to consider.

 First, understand that Apple Watch doesn't hold its value nearly as well as other Apple products, including iPhone and iPad.
 Therefore, it's likely you won't get as much as you expected if you decide to sell yours.

 And hey, if you want a fresh look, maybe look at a new watch band instead.
 Apple releases new bands throughout the year, so there's usually something cool and different to check out.

 If you do decide to sell your Watch, here's how you can do it.